 Where the obligors have obtained rating of the facility from any of the accredited credit rating agencies viz.
 Brickwork Ratings India Pvt.
 Limited, Credit Analysis & Research Limited (CARE), CRISIL Limited, ICRA Limited (ICRA), India Ratings and Research Private Limited (Fitch), SME Rating Agency of India Ltd. (SMERA) as specified by the RBI, the Bank has applied the risk weights relevant to the ratings assigned by the credit rating agencies.
-Where the obligors have not obtained a rating, the exposures are taken as unrated and 150% risk weights applied.
+Unrated corporate exposures have been risk weighted at 150% as per RBI guidelines.